Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-apy-works.md

 - **Gross APR**: Vault total APR before deducted fees
 - **Net APY**: Vault current APY, after deducting the fees

-The actual code can be found on this repo: https://github.com/yearn/yearn-exporter/tree/master/yearn/apy/curve
+The actual code can be found on this repo: https://github.com/Yeeldx/Yeeldx-exporter/tree/master/Yeeldx/apy/curve

 ![image](https://lh5.googleusercontent.com/0RcgjElU5oJ1831Ku1yyiwCuSDjjujo3SZjVhVdD8Ve596nB7Hedv9UHUIf_VwkLomCaO0XULTaghTKDLYJ1Uba_kcivY78s2tAA18iwnTi1k__LXqZVOqWKzI2Hj2a5zgte0DaYusDTaNOZ8w)

-The file that contains the calculation for the most recent version of the yVaults is this one: https://github.com/yearn/yearn-exporter/blob/master/yearn/apy/curve/simple.py
+The file that contains the calculation for the most recent version of the yVaults is this one: https://github.com/Yeeldx/Yeeldx-exporter/blob/master/Yeeldx/apy/curve/simple.py

 ### Notes

-- When the active strategy of a yVault uses Convex Finance, and the streaming of the rewards is frozen at Convex, Yearn.finance Net APY will show 0% until the streaming is resumed.
+- When the active strategy of a yVault uses Convex Finance, and the streaming of the rewards is frozen at Convex, Yeeldx.finance Net APY will show 0% until the streaming is resumed.

 ![image](https://i.imgur.com/H4VRhz8.png)